 Scholarships & Financial Aid offers scholarships for incoming freshman.
-You may apply for all University level scholarships through the ApplyTexas Application or Coalition application.
+You may apply for all University level scholarships through the ApplyTexas Application or Common App.
 Students must also submit a Self-Reported Academic Record (SRAR) in order to be considered for freshman scholarships.
 The scholarship deadline for Fall is December 1*.

 *If the deadline falls on a weekend, the application will remain open until 11:59 PM (CST) on the following Monday.